JoeThielen/ThePlatformFramework/README.md

 <a name="status"/>
 ## Current project status

 The project is newly created (August 2016).
 The current focus is on researching and evaluating the major technologies to be used.
+As such, there may be multiple avenues of research which will be referenced as *tracks*.
+Therefore the [Wiki](../../wiki/Tracks) will be used to document the *tracks*.

+[Track0](../../wiki/track0) is the only current active track.

 [*Back to TOC*](#toc)